How the Building Code works

 All building work in New Zealand must meet the performance standards of the Building Code, even if it doesn't require a consent.

 The Building Code sets clear expectations of the standards buildings should meet.
-It covers aspects such as structural stability, fire safety, access, moisture control, durability, services and facilities, and energy efficiency.
+It covers aspects such as structural stability, durability, protection from fire, access, moisture control, services and facilities, and energy efficiency.

 The Building Code states how a building must perform in its intended use rather than describing how the building must be designed and constructed.
 In other words, it is a performance-based Building Code.